Paint The Kitchen Red

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Pinterest collage with 2 images - Paint the Kitchen Red

-This Easy Homemade Instant Pot Spaghetti and Meat Sauce is a one pot pressure cooker recipe.
-The spaghetti and meat sauce is made from scratch.
-In this one pot spaghetti recipe, the pressure cooker spaghetti and sauce are cooked together to make a quick and easy, kid-friendly, delicious meal!
-You can use jar sauce too.
+This Easy Homemade Instant Pot Spaghetti and Meat Sauce is a one-pot pressure cooker recipe.
+The spaghetti sauce with meat is made from scratch.
+In this one-pot spaghetti recipe, the pressure cooker spaghetti and sauce are cooked together to make a quick and easy, kid-friendly, delicious meal!
+You can use jar sauce, too.

 Instant Pot Spaghetti and Meat Sauce in a black bowl and wood background; napkin with bread on the side - Paint the Kitchen Red

 I recently got a special request from my daughter asking me to share my spaghetti recipe on the blog.
-She’s moving into an apartment and has requested some Instant Pot recipes that aren’t on the blog, so as I share them with her, you get to enjoy them too!
+She’s moving into an apartment and requested some easy Instant Pot recipes!

-Many of the pressure cooker Spaghetti recipes that you find on the internet use jar spaghetti sauce.
-I’m not opposed to jar pasta sauces and I do use them occasionally.
-But it’s so easy to make the Instant Pot spaghetti from scratch in the pressure cooker and I love that I can customize the flavors.
+Many pressure cooker spaghetti recipes you find online use jar spaghetti sauce.
+I’m not opposed to jar pasta sauces, and I do use them occasionally.
+But it’s so easy to make the Instant Pot spaghetti sauce with meat from scratch in the pressure cooker, and I love that I can customize the flavors.

-The sauce in this Instant Pot Spaghetti with Meat Sauce recipe is very similar to the sauce that I use in my Instant Pot Penne with Sausage in Tomato Cream Sauce recipe, but I’ve increased the quantity of garlic and spices and added tomato paste.
+The sauce in this Instant Pot spaghetti meat sauce recipe is very similar to the sauce I use in my Instant Pot Penne with Sausage in Tomato Cream Sauce recipe, but I’ve increased the quantity of garlic and spices and added tomato paste.

 Meat